sillsdev/web-languageforge/README.md

 ln -s web-languageforge web-scriptureforge
 ```

-Change the variable *mongo_path: /var/lib/mongodb* in `deploy/vars_palaso.yml`
+Change the variable *mongo_path: /var/lib/mongodb* in `deploy/vars_palaso.yml`.
+Set it to a location where MongoDB should store its databases.
  - **Vagrant VM Setup**: uncomment line 6 and comment line 5
- - **Local Linux Development Setup**: uncomment line 5 and comment line 6 (or whatever is appropriate on your system, its best to have mongo on you HDD rather than SDD).
+ - **Local Linux Development Setup**: uncomment line 5 and comment line 6 (or whatever is appropriate on your system, its best to have Mongo store databases on you HDD rather than SSD).
+Make sure the `mongodb` user has permission to read and write to the path you specify.

-Configure ansible.cfg and deploy both sites
+Run the following Ansible playbooks to configure Ansible and run both sites.

 ````
 cd web-languageforge/deploy